inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 As you may have checked [here](https://inimah.github.io/about/), I am one of those people who are ~~doing~~ aiming for a PhD.

-_Why a PhD?_
+**_Why a PhD?_**

 _Honestly_, I don't really know the exact answer of this question.
 But mine is probably just because I _enjoy_ it. _Simple_.
 Do what you love.
 Love what you do.
 And yes, exactly I love ~~studying~~ learning things.

-_What a PhD actually is?_
+**_What a PhD actually is?_**

-Thi [Illustration guide of a PhD](http://matt.might.net/articles/phd-school-in-pictures/) may provide great visual explanation than words.
+This [Illustration guide of a PhD](http://matt.might.net/articles/phd-school-in-pictures/) may provide great visual explanation than words.

-_So, you are those genius people who try to solve every single problem in the world?_
+**_So, you are those genius people who try to solve every single problem in the world?_**

 _NOPE_
 Sadly, we want to.
-But PhD guys (and ladies) is not the smartest - the most brilliant people in the world.
+But PhD guys (and ladies - ahem) is not the smartest - the most brilliant people in the world.
 No, you don't need to be THE SMARTEST student to do a PhD.
 Although a portion of smart can help your PhD life.